-The Geirangerfjord reaches more than 100 kilometres inland from Ålesund on the Atlantic coast to the fjord-head at Geiranger.
-The first stretch contains many lively small towns and villages, such as Sula on the fjord’s north bank, and the settlements that once were centres for Arctic seal hunting.
+The Geirangerfjord reaches more than 62 miles from Ålesund to Geiranger.
+The first stretch is typified by lively small towns and villages, such as Sula on the fjord’s north bank and settlements that were once the center for seal hunting in the Arctic.

-The trail uphill is so steep that ladders were installed several places.
-As the story goes, the ladders were occasionally removed for “repairs” when it was known that the tax collector was making his rounds here.
-However, the ladders were all in place when Queen Sonja and King Harald celebrated their silver wedding at one of the farms.
-The Queen took the original route, while many of the guests chose to fly in by helicopter.
+The mountainside farms are often so steep that ladders are installed several places.
+The story goes that more than once the ladders where taken away for ‘repairs’when the tax collector was on his way.
+The ladders, however, were all there when Queen Sonja and King Harald celebrated their silver wedding at one of the farms.
+The Queen took the original route while many of the guests chose to fly in with helicopter.

 The Bride’s Veil

-As long as there has been enough rainfall, the Hurtigruten deck offers a front row seat to the view of the waterfalls “Brudesløret og de syv søstre” (the Bride’s Veil and the Seven Sisters) who dance playfully down the mountain in youthful joy, while the manly “Friaren” (Courtier) flirts with them from the far side of the fjord.
+Provided there has been enough rain, the Hurtigruten deck offers a front-row seat to the waterfalls ‘Brudesløretog de syvsøstre’ – the Bride’s Veil and the Seven Sisters – who dance playfully down the mountain in youthful joy while the manly ‘Friaren’ (Courtier) flirts with them from the far side of the fjord.